qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 are inactive providers.
 Use the link in the label to open the settings window and set up providers.
 We will discuss the settings dialog later in this manual.

-By default only, providers that do not rely on third-party applications (that is, those that only require QGIS elements to be run) are active.
-ALgorithms requiring external applications might need additional configuration.
+By default, only providers that do not rely on third-party applications (that is, those that only require QGIS elements to be run) are active.
+Algorithms requiring external applications might need additional configuration.
 Configuring providers is explained in a later chapter in this manual.

 In the upper part of the toolbox, you will find a text box.
 To reduce the number of algorithms shown in the toolbox and make it easier to find the one you need,